briggs-dalin/Catcher-Game/README.md

 -  **Moveable Objects:** Player basket and falling gems

 ### **Additional Requirement**
--  **Levels:** The game includes levels that automatically increase difficulty as you earn points
+-  **Levels:** The game includes difficulty that automatically increase speed of falling objects as time goes on
-  *(Bonus: also includes high-score save/load functionality)*

 ---